martonmiklos/utils-docs/docs/behaviors/whodidit.md

     $data = $this->Model->get(1);

-    echo $data->created_by->id;     // echo's the user-id of the user who created the entity echo $data->modified_by->email; // echo's the email of the user who modified the entity
+    echo $data->createdBy->id;     // echo's the user-id of the user who created the entity echo $data->modifiedBy->email; // echo's the email of the user who modified the entity

 ### Changing the Model
 Maybe are you using another Model instead of the default Model (`CakeManager,Users`).